iotaledger/wasp/documentation/docs/guide/core_concepts/iscp.md

 ## What is Wasp?

-Wasp is the node software we've build to let you run smart contracts in a committee using a virtual machine of choice.
+Wasp is the node software we've built to let you run smart contracts in a committee using a virtual machine of choice.
 Multiple Wasp nodes connect and form a committee.
 If the validators in this committee reach consensus on a virtual machine state-change this state change is anchored to the IOTA tangle and becomes immutable.